 A unique partnership exists between the Alfred Helwig School of Watchmaking in Germany and the Swiss “WOSTEP” program (Watchmakers of Switzerland Training and Educational Program)

 This partnership allows graduates of the school, who earn the German professional certificate, to sit the final examination of the WOSTEP program and, assuming they pass, to obtain the sought after Swiss diploma and internationally recognized certificate.

-Foreign language classes and excursions abroad as well as a partner program with the Watchmaking School of Karlstein, Austria, complete a well-grounded international education.
+Foreign language classes and excursions abroad as well as a partner program with the Watchmaking Schools of Pforzheim and Grenchen (Switzerland) complete a well-grounded international education.

 When beginning students sign their training contract they do so with a very real certainty.
 Glashütte Original offers all students of the school who complete their training and meet the highest standards for performance are guaranteed a full-time position with Glashütte Original or within the globally operations of Swatch Group Ltd, the Swiss parent company of Glashütte Original.

 Every year since 2004, successful graduates of the watchmaking school have been hired into the Manufactory world of Glashütte Original.

 The young watchmakers work today in the (sub-)assembly area, in the prototype department and the workshop as well as in customer service.
 The toolmakers have been successfully integrated in the toolmaking and spark erosion departments.

 One of the graduates, Thomas Goldbeck, today works as an instructor at the watchmaking school – as Alfred Helwig once did.